jmacdotorg/whim/README.md

 _This software is very young_, with present-but-incomplete documentation and inflexible configuration.
 It is _absolutely_ full of not just bugs but questionable design decisions that I have yet to acknowledge and address.

 I began this project in the spring of 2020, and hope to continue improving it over the course of the year.
-[See the project's Issues tracker for ongoing status updates.](https://github.com/jmacdotorg/whim/milestone/1)
+[See the project's Issues tracker for ongoing status updates.](https://github.com/jmacdotorg/whim/issues)

-### Mature alternatives

-**If you want to start receiving webmentions right now**, please check out Aaron Parecki's most excellent [Webmention.io](https://webmention.io), a free hosted service that you can start using right away, with any web page.
-(It is also an open-source project.)
+If you'd like to explore more mature alternatives than Whim for working with Webmention, please see [the author's Webmention resource page](https://jmac.org/webmention).

 ### Contact and support

-**If you are still curious about Whim**, by all means check it out and [give me a holler](mailto:jmac@jmac.org) if you'd like.
-I'd be happy to answer any questions about this project or [my other IndieWeb work](https://indieweb.org/User:Jmac.org).
+I'd be happy to answer any questions about this project or [via email](mailto:jmac@jmac.org).
 You may also wish to join the ["#whim" channel on Freenode IRC](http://webchat.freenode.net/?channels=%23whim), where I am likely idling but listening as `jmac`.

 ## Installing Whim